Jeremy-Day-Lab/ratlas/ratlas/helpfiles/Featureplot_cutoff_help.md

 ### FeaturePlot scale

+Choose a maximum cutoff for expression scale.
 A few notes on this feature:

 1. The scale of the FeaturePlot can only be seen under the setting `All` in `Choose all or split by group`, however the scale is the same when the dataset is split across conditions.